Objectives of the service

 Aviation weather services are usually based on numerical weather prediction models, with an updating cycle of several hours and a computational grid resolution of a few kilometres.
 The low resolution and high uncertainty margins of the weather forecasts imply large time margins to avoid severe weather and to ensure safe landing and take-off of aircraft at airports.
 This causes delays for air traffic, and significantly lower service efficiency and throughput for such airports where severe weather conditions occur frequently.

 The first objective of the micro-weather service for aviation (MWS-A) is to provide high-resolution nowcasts of weather, which means forecasting of the development and trajectories of severe weather objects (e.g. convective storms and wind shears) with high spatial and time resolution from now to a few tens of minutes ahead.
 This helps to minimize time margins and improves service efficiency of the airport.
 The second objective is to monitor and predict the positions and trajectories of aircraft within the airspace and time window.
 The final objective is to make projections to the future and predict potential hazards by combining the weather nowcast and aircraft data, built as a service to the air traffic control, and from there to aircraft to enable safe landing and take-off, with shorter delays and loss of operability.

 Users and their needs

 MWS-A is used as a support tool for air traffic control (ATC) operations.
-One of the main objectives of the demonstration is to assess the efficacy of MWS-A for mitigation of the impact of severe weather to landing and departing air traffic at airports.
+One of the main objectives of the demonstration was to assess the efficacy of MWS-A for mitigation of the impact of severe weather to landing and departing air traffic at airports.

 Challenges for airports due to adverse weather conditions: